Does Home Insurance Cover Food Spoilage from Power Outages?

 When Home Insurance Covers Food Spoilage

-Most homeowners don't realize their policy can reimburse them for a refrigerator or freezer full of spoiled groceries — but coverage is far from automatic.
-Standard homeowners insurance policies typically include some level of food spoilage protection, usually capped between $500 and $1,000, but only when the loss is caused by a covered peril.
+Most homeowners don't realize their policy can reimburse them for a refrigerator or freezer full of spoiled groceries, but coverage is far from automatic.
+Standard homeowners insurance policies typically include some level of food spoilage protection, usually capped between $250 and $500, though some insurers offer up to $1,000.
+Coverage only applies when the loss is caused by a covered peril.
 That means a storm knocking out your power qualifies, but a forgotten freezer door does not.

 Covered vs. Not Covered: What Triggers a Valid Claim?